SESMG/SESMG/docs/index.rst

 passed to the model with the help of time series.

-In order to ensure a balance in the energy system at all times, it may be appropriate to add an “excess” sink to the energy system, which consumes energy in the event of energy surplus.
+In order to ensure a balance in the energy system at all times, it may be appropriate to add an "excess" sink to the energy system, which consumes energy in the event of energy surplus.
 In reality, this could be the sale of electricity or the give-away of heat to the atmosphere.